4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 Today, we’re diving into something a bit different.
 Take away the idea of money and focus solely on the length and intensity of its appeal.
 Can experiences outrank tangible goods in bumping up employee engagement?

-Tangible vs. experiential: The employee rewards dilemma
+Tangible vs. experiential rewards

 Tangible goods are all of the cool employee appreciation gifts we buy to express gratitude or celebrate milestones.
 Company swag, gift cards, and even the latest addition to their potted succulent collection.